Endava/cats/README.md

 - `TrailingSpacesInHeadersFuzzer` - iterate through each header and send requests with trailing spaces in the targeted header \
 - `TrailingControlCharsInHeadersFuzzer` - iterate through each header and trail values with control chars
 - `TrailingWhitespacesInHeadersFuzzer` - iterate through each header and trail values with unicode separators
-- `UnsupportedAcceptHeadersFuzzer` - send a request with a unsupported Accept header and expect to get 406 code
+- `UnsupportedAcceptHeadersFuzzer` - send a request with an unsupported Accept header and expect to get 406 code
-- `UnsupportedContentTypesHeadersFuzzer` - send a request with a unsupported Content-Type header and expect to get 415 code
+- `UnsupportedContentTypesHeadersFuzzer` - send a request with an unsupported Content-Type header and expect to get 415 code

 You can run only these `Fuzzers` by supplying the `--checkHeaders` argument.